BrianPugh/cyclopts/docs/source/validators.rst

 Validation happens after the data converter runs.
 Any of ``AssertionError``, ``TypeError`` or ``ValidationError`` will be promoted into a :exc:`cyclopts.ValidationError`.
+More than one validator can be supplied as a list to the ``validator`` field.

 Cyclopts has some builtin common validators in the ``cyclopts.validators`` module.